tberg12/ocular/README.md

 If true, an exception will be thrown if all of the input documents have already been transcribed (and thus the job has nothing to do).
 Ignored unless -skipAlreadyTranscribedDocs=true.
 Default: false

-These options affect the speed of font training
+These options affect the speed of transcription

 * `-emissionEngine`:
 Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.